 Frankfurt School Financial Services GmbH (FSFS) is the asset manager of Frankfurt School of Finance & Management gGmbH, a leading German business school.
-FSFS is regulated by the German Financial Supervisory Authority (BaFin) as well as by Commission de Surveillance du Secteur Financier (CSSF) from Luxembourg.
-The company is specialized in development finance and offers asset management, investment advisory, risk management and structuring services.
+FSFS is regulated by the German Financial Supervisory Authority (BaFin) and the Commission de Surveillance du Secteur Financier (CSSF) from Luxembourg.
+The company is specialized in development finance and offers asset management, investment advisory and structuring services.

-FSFS fund management and advisory work is spread geographically and product-wise from providing microfinance loans in developing countries, managing impact funds from the Western Balkans to Latin America, Africa and Asia and supporting start-up companies in Frankfurt am Main.
+FSFS’ fund management and advisory work is spread geographically and product-wise – from providing microfinance loans in developing countries worldwide and managing impact funds in Africa and Asia to supporting start-up companies in Frankfurt, Germany.
 All our work is based on the demands of a client base that is committed to socially responsible and sustainable financing practices.

-For our headquarters in Frankfurt am Main, we are currently seeking to recruit a Head of Investment Management, primarily driving the microfinance portfolio.
+For our headquarters in Frankfurt, Germany, we are seeking to recruit a Portfolio Manager, primarily for the microfinance portfolio.

 Role and responsibilities

 The Portfolio Manager will be responsible for all investment portfolio-related topics, including:

 - Asset-liability management, liquidity management as well as steering of the portfolio in accordance with the funds’ investment criteria, exposure limits and allocation targets; strong coordination of investment pipelines with Investment Managers and Risk Managers.